fssa-batch3/bhavanasi.ramalinga__web_project/README.md

 - Scenario 1: Successfully view account details
   - Steps:
     1. Log in as a Owner.
+    2. click the "Profile Icon" button on the top of the nav bar .
     2. Navigate to the account page.
-    3. View the account details such as name, email, and address.
+    3. View the account details .
-    4. click the edit button.
-   5. and Click the logout button to come out of the website.
 - Expected Result:
   - The user can view their account details.